JAForbes/superouter/readme.md

 Example.toPathSafe(Example.A({ a_id: "cool" }));
 //=> /a/cool

+Example.toPathsafe({
-Example.toPathsafe({ type: "A", tag: "A", value: { a_id: "" } });
+  type: "A", tag: "A", value: { a_id: "" }
+});
 //=> { type: 'Either'
 //   , tag: 'Left'
 //   , value:
 //      new Error(
-//          'Expected binding for path variable ':a_id' but instead found nothing'
+//          'Expected binding for path variable ':a_id'
+//           but instead found nothing'
 //      )
 //   }
 ```

 Largely an internal method but provided for those who'd like to avoid exceptions wherever possible.

-Attempts to transform an instance of your route supertype into a path segment according to patterns specified in the definition.
+Attempts to transform an instance of your route route type into a path segment according to patterns specified in the definition.

 If it can satisfy the patterns you specified it will return an `Either.Right` of your path (e.g. `Either.Right('/a/cool')`)